 Imagine how much you can save over time if you only bought jarred grocery items.
 Reusable items and packaging also prolong the useful life of these materials, thereby delaying the final disposal or recycling.

 Buy wisely a few items to help you replace the ones that might hit the trash on a regular basis.
 Grab a reusable tea strainer to replace tea bags and read up on our tips on how to go plastic-free in the bathroom.

 There are always alternatives that are cheaper, healthier, and more environmentally friendly.
 Instead of shopping for packaged items using plastic containers or bags, choose to be open-minded and create your own packaging or products.

 Over time, it becomes a routine and a lifestyle.
-Your lifestyle may not look the way social media says it should look, but you will be glad when you look at your financial savings and see what a huge impact reducing waste has on it over the years.
+Your lifestyle may not look the way social media says it should look, but you will be glad when you look at your financial savings and see what a huge impact reducing waste has had on it over the years.

-|Connett, Paul.
+|1||Connett, Paul.
 (2007).
 Zero Waste: A Key Move towards a Sustainable Society.|

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.